Banca Commerciale Italiana Trust Co.

-Banca Commerciale Italiana (BCI) established Banca Commerciale Italiana Trust Co. of New York (BCITNY) in 1924 and closed it in 1939.
+Banca Commerciale Italiana (BCI) established Banca Commerciale Italiana Trust Co. of New York (BCITNY) in 1924 and closed it in 1939, in the run-up to World War II.

-In 1917 Lodovico Toeplitz, chief of the Foreign Department of BCI visited New York.
-In January 1918 BCI established a branch in New York on Broadway.
+In 1917 Lodovico Toeplitz, chief of the Foreign Department of BCI, visited New York.
+In January 1918 BCI established an agency in New York on Broadway.
 The bank's aim was to finance imports to the US from Italy, to fund acceptance credits, and to gather the deposits of Italian migrants to the US.
+At the time, BCI was Italy's largest bank, and the main institution financing industry in northern Italy.

-In 1921 the bank transferred its branch to a building on Williams Street that BCI had bought.
+In 1921 the bank transferred its agency to a building on Williams Street that BCI had bought.

+In 1913 or 1914, BCI had taken an equity interest in Lincoln Trust Co., of New York.
+BCI sold its interest in 1922.

 In 1924, following changes in US regulations, BCI decided to open a US subsidiary, Banca Commerciale Italiana Trust Co. of New York, in order to be able to continue to gather deposits.
+The president of BCITNY also directed BCI's New York agency in order to ensure that the two operations cooperated closely.

 Four years later, in March to June 1928, Giuseppe Toeplitz came to New York to oversee the opening of Bancomit Corp., which BCI established better to operate in US real estate markets.
-In time, BCIT came to have offices on 6th Avenue and Mulberry Street, and in Harlem, South Brooklyn, and Long Island City.
+In time, BCIT came to have branches on 6th Avenue and Mulberry Street, and in Harlem, South Brooklyn, and Long Island City.
+The branches served areas heavily populated by Italian emigrant communities.

+Lastly, BCITNY helped Italian industrial enterprises including Montecatini - Società Generale per l'Industria Mineraria e Chimica, La Società Generale Elettrica dell'Adamello (the Adamello Electricity Company), Unione esercizi elettrici (United Electric Service Company), Società lombarda per distribuzione di energia elettrica (Lombard Electricity Distribution Company) and others, access US loan markets.

+In 1928, BCIT was the underwriter of a bond issue in New York for Italian Superpower Corporation.
+Siro Fusi, the president of BCIT, was also a vice president of Italian Superpower.
+Fusi represented other Italian business interests in the United States, and served on the board of other the American Chatillon Corporation, a subsidiary of Milan's La Soie de Châtillon.